AiJared/Python-RoadMap/OOP_Basics/basics_readme.md

 Object Oriented Programming is a programming paradigm centered around the concepts of **objects** and **classes**.
 It allows you to model real word entities as objects in your code and enables you to organize structure your code better.

+#### Four Core Principles of OOP

+1. Encapsulation
+2. Inheritance
+3. Polymophism
+4. Abstraction

+We'll dive into those principles later, now let's start with the building blocks of OOP - **classes** and **objects**.